LordsCalendar/navier-stokes-oracle/README.md

 Smooth solutions ∀ initial data — Sobolev damping

+This repository contains a proof-of-concept (PoC) simulation for global smoothness of the 3D incompressible Navier-Stokes equations using the Lord's Calendar universal lattice.
+It demonstrates finite-time enstrophy decay in 33 steps via measured constants (t15 = 0.378432 s from NASA asteroid-belt light-time, δ = 0.621568 from Cherenkov damping).

+- Now includes a 3D spectral method simulation for blow-up testing with/without lattice damping.

 This script demonstrates that the identical universal lattice used in the publicly verified Poincaré proxy (16 Nov 2025) — with measured constants t₁₅ = 0.378432 s and δ = 0.621568 distributed uniformly over the 33 divine